• Skip to secondary menu

 I closed in the awkward area that was almost like a spot for a stool, but if you sat there it seemed strange and there was already an island with seating and two dining areas, so I figured we could manage without that area!
 I closed it up and created shelves here!
 I love it so much more now!

-Now in advance I must tell you that I was an emotional mess because this was done only days before my grandma passed away and so in my absentmindedness, I did not take nearly the pics I should have to show you exactly what I was doing, but with my Sketchup pics and words hopefully you will understand!
+Now in advance, I must tell you that I was an emotional mess because this was done only days before my grandma passed away and so in my absentmindedness, I did not take nearly the pics I should have to show you exactly what I was doing, but with my Sketchup pics and words hopefully, you will understand!
 Lol!

-I’ll start first with extending the cabinets to the ceiling!
+I’ll start first by extending the cabinets to the ceiling!
 This is the simplest build you can really do, but yet it packs such a big punch!
-It takes ordinary to extraordinary! ????
-If you can build a box, you can do this to all your cabinets.
+It takes ordinary to extraordinary! 😉 If you can build a box, you can do this to all your cabinets.
 It doesn’t even have to be perfect because you are going to use molding to cover where it meets your existing cabinets and then crown molding where it meets the ceiling!
-No one will ever know if you have a gap or something isn’t totally square!
+No one will ever know if you have a gap, or something isn’t totally square!
 I will tell you from experience, there is NOTHING in this house that is square and I had to do a TON of tricking the eye and laser leveling what I could!

 Extending Your Kitchen Cabinets